Malcolm Marshall: Early years

 Marshall was born in Bridgetown, Barbados.
-His father, Denzil DeCoster Edghill, also a cricketer who played for Kingspark cricket club in St. Philip and the son of Claudine Edghill and Guirdwood Ifill, was a policeman; he died in a traffic accident when Marshall was one year old.
+His father, Denzil DeCoster Edghill, a policeman, was also a cricketer who played for Kingspark Cricket Club in St. Philip, and the son of Claudine Edghill and Guirdwood Ifill.
+He died in a traffic accident when Marshall was one year old.
 His mother was Eleanor Welch.
 Malcolm had three half-brothers and three half-sisters.
 He grew up in the parish of Saint Michael, Barbados and was educated at St Giles Boys' School from 1963 to 1969 and then at Parkinson Comprehensive from 1969 to 1973.

 He was partly taught cricket by his grandfather, who helped to bring him up after his father's death.
+He idolised West Indies all-rounder Sir Garfield Sobers from a young age, having started admiring Sobers after watching his test century against New Zealand in 1972.
 He played cricket for the Banks Brewery team from 1976.
-His first representative match was a 40-over affair for West Indies Young Cricketers against their English equivalents at Pointe-à-Pierre, Trinidad and Tobago in August 1976.
-He made nought and his eight overs disappeared for 53 runs.
-He idolised legendary West Indies allrounder Sir Garfield Sobers at his young age and he started admiring Sobers after watching the magnificent test century by Sobers against New Zealand in 1972.
+His first representative match was a 40-over match for the West Indies Young Cricketers against their English counterparts at Pointe-à-Pierre, Trinidad and Tobago in August 1976.
+He scored nought with the bat and went for 53 runs off eight overs.

-Marshall's initial senior appearance was a Geddes Grant/Harrison Line Trophy (List A) match for Barbados on 13 February 1978; again he got out without scoring and did not take a wicket.
-Four days later, he made his first-class debut against Jamaica, and whilst he failed to score runs, he claimed 6–77 in the Jamaican first innings.
-On the back of this single first-class appearance he was selected to tour India in 1978/79, many first-choice West Indian stars being unavailable having committed themselves to playing World Series Cricket.
+Marshall made his senior debut in the Geddes Grant/Harrison Line Trophy for Barbados on 13 February 1978; he was dismissed without scoring and did not take a wicket.
+Four days later, he made his first-class debut against Jamaica, and he took 6 for 77 in the first innings, whilst failing to score with the bat.
+On the back of this single first-class appearance he was selected in the West Indies team to tour India in 1978/79, with many first-choice West Indian players being unavailable due to the World Series Cricket.
 Marshall heard of his selection on the radio while working in the storeroom at Banks Brewery and later claimed he did not know where India was.